gyandeeps/gyandeeps.github.io/_posts/2018-06-11-aws-appsync-graphql.md

 #### Cache/State

 Based on all the articles out their, when you use `AWSAppSyncClient` directly by providing the first parameter you automagically start maintaining local cache of your remote calls. i.e. when you fetch data from your graphql api then its stored inside cache.
-But the things we are doing is that we are also adding local state where you don’t contact the graphql server at all.
+But we want to maintain some client side local state as well, which is not coming from the grapghql api.
 We do that using `apollo-link-state`.

 Most important pieces to understand here are:

-* `createAppSyncLink` - It does the default state setup done by the `aws-appsync` library.
+* `createAppSyncLink` - Default state setup done by the `aws-appsync` library.
 * `withClientState` - we create the local state maintained by the app on the front-end.
 In this case it’s the todo state.
 * `ApolloLink.from` - Using this we combine the output from above 2 commands to get a single entry point into the state.
+Think of this as merging the remote and local state into a single state.
 * `ApolloProvider` -  It’s like `react-redux` provider which exposes the client downstream into other components.

 ## Using state in component